Subham-Mishra/soulsession/README.md

 pnpm install
 ```

-And running the setup script (initializes git repository and husky)
+To run the project

 ```
-pnpm run setup
+pnpm dev
 ```